 What Attracts Cockroaches to Your Home (And How to Stop Them)

-If you’ve spotted a cockroach scurrying across your kitchen floor, you’re probably wondering what attracted it in the first place.
-I’ve worked in pest control since 2015.
-In that time, I’ve seen firsthand what draws roaches into homes across the DC metro area.
+If you’ve spotted a cockroach on your kitchen floor, you’re probably wondering what drew it in.
+We’ve worked in pest control since 2015.
+In that time, we’ve seen what brings roaches into homes across the DC metro area.
 German, oriental, and American roaches are especially common here.
-They all share similar preferences when choosing where to live.
+They all look for similar things when choosing where to live.

-Understanding what attracts cockroaches is the first step toward keeping them out.
+Knowing what attracts cockroaches is the first step toward keeping them out.
 The good news?
-Most of the factors that bring roaches into your home are things you can control.
-Let’s break down exactly what these pests are looking for and how to make your home less inviting.
+Most of the things that bring roaches into your home are things you can control.

 The 3 Main Things That Attract Cockroaches

-Cockroaches need three basic things to survive: food, water, and shelter.
-According to Purdue University Extension, these facilitating factors must be present for cockroaches to thrive.
-Remove any one of them, and you significantly reduce your risk of infestation.
+Cockroaches need three things to survive: food, water, and shelter.
+According to Purdue University Extension, these conditions must be present for cockroaches to thrive.
+Remove any one of them, and you cut your risk of a problem.

 Factor 1: Food Sources

-Food is the number one thing that attracts cockroaches to your home.
-These pests have an incredibly acute sense of smell thanks to highly sensitive receptors on their antennae.
-They can detect even faint food odors from considerable distances.
+Food is the number one thing that attracts cockroaches.
+These pests have a strong sense of smell thanks to receptors on their antennae.
+They can pick up even faint food odors from far away.

 • Starchy foods like bread, cereals, pasta, and crackers

-• Sugary substances including spilled juice, candy, and fruit
+• Sugary items including spilled juice, candy, and fruit

 • Greasy foods and cooking residue